awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-cloudwatchmetrics.md

 | ReadIOPS |  The number of input and output \(I/O\) operations per second for read operations on EBS volumes\.
 Relevant statistics: Minimum, Maximum, Average  |
 | WriteIOPS |  The number of input and output \(I/O\) operations per second for write operations on EBS volumes\.
 Relevant statistics: Minimum, Maximum, Average  |

-## Instance Metrics<a name="es-managedomains-cloudwatchmetrics-instance-metrics"></a>
+## Instance metrics<a name="es-managedomains-cloudwatchmetrics-instance-metrics"></a>

 Amazon Elasticsearch Service provides the following metrics for each instance in a domain\.
 Amazon ES also aggregates these instance metrics to provide insight into overall cluster health\.
-You can verify this behavior using the **Data samples** statistic in the console\.
+You can verify this behavior using the **Sample Count** statistic in the console\.
 Note that each metric in the following table has relevant statistics for the node *and* the cluster\.

 **Important**
 Different versions of Elasticsearch use different thread pools to process calls to the `_index` API\.
 Elasticsearch 1\.5 and 2\.3 use the index thread pool\.
 Elasticsearch 5\.*x*, 6\.0, and 6\.2 use the bulk thread pool\.
 6\.3 and later use the write thread pool\.
 Currently, the Amazon ES console doesn't include a graph for the bulk thread pool\.